Using Rowan Analytics to Help Connect the Dots

 Data-Driven Decision Making

 With Rowan Patents, on the other hand, you can bring your data into the decision-making process from the beginning.
 Starting with your invention disclosure, you can run Rowan’s algorithms against your disclosure language to predict whether you are likely to land in a favorable Art Unit of Class Code.
 You can see whether or not your disclosure is likely to be novel in its area, or face a 102 rejection.
-Access to Rowan Analytics is built into the Rowan Patents patent drafting software so that your draft application can be analyzed whenever you wish.
+Access to Rowan Review is built into the Rowan Patents patent drafting software so that your draft application can be analyzed whenever you wish.
 You can get updates on performance against the previously described metrics and warnings you on issues that may result in 112 rejections or objections to informalities.
-Each time you run Rowan Analytics on an application draft, you’ll receive a quantitative view on how your application is improving, so that your assessment of your application draft can be founded in data, and not merely subjective.
-Rowan Analytics can later be run on draft Office action responses to ensure their quality and clearly inform you on your Examiner’s granting rates after first Office actions, second Office actions, etc. allowing you to better assess whether or not to continue funding patent prosecution.
+Each time you run Rowan Review on an application draft, you’ll receive a quantitative view on how your application is improving, so that your assessment of your application draft can be founded in data, and not merely subjective.
+Rowan Review can later be run on draft Office action responses to ensure their quality and clearly inform you on your Examiner’s granting rates after first Office actions, second Office actions, etc. allowing you to better assess whether or not to continue funding patent prosecution.

-If you are a patent manager, with applications being drafted on the Rowan Patents platform, you’ll be able to see what’s going on with all of the patents in development at all of the law firms you work with, across your entire portfolio.
+If you are a patent manager, with applications being drafted in the Rowan Patents integrated drafting environment, you’ll be able to see what’s going on with all of the patents in development at all of the law firms you work with, across your entire portfolio.
 You will see indicators as to whether they are following the data.
 You can tell if a firm continues to work on patents that are questionable in terms of novelty, or whether there are errors in the application that should be removed before it is filed.
 If your firms and drafters are working in a standard word processor, or even in tools like ClaimMaster or PatentOptimizer, there is no way for you to have that level of clear visibility in real time.

-This is the real power of the Rowan Patents platform.
+This is the real power of the Rowan Patents end-to-end solution.
 No other suite of tools both supports each step of the process and fully integrates the data from every step into one place.
 At Rowan, we connect those dots, letting you see the entire picture of your portfolio at a glance.